MrDOS/fishtail/Fields.md

 Session objects must define the following properties:

+* `username`: the TrackMyFish username to be associated with the session
 * `startDate`: the start of the session as the number of seconds since `1970-01-01 00:00:00`
 * `endDate`: the end of the session as the number of seconds since